gshubham586/GSM-GPS-based-Vehicle-theft-Control-system/README.md

 Its accuracy is about 5-10m.
 This project can also be used for other purpose like in your luggage bag, Bike etc.

-Connections
+##Connections

-Arduino uno            GSM Module
+Aruino uno   ---  GSM Module
-GND                     GND
+GND --- GND
-3                       RX
+3 --- Rx
-4                       TX
+4 --- Tx

 Arduino uno            GPS Module
 3.3                       VCC